aless124/DATA/README.md

 # DATA

-A simple Data project using Selenium, BeautifulSoup and python.
+A simple Data made for school , we used Selenium, BeautifulSoup and python.

 Were trying to scrap [ReaperScan](https://reaperscans.com/) + japscan, []() and add both information in a .csv file